Acai Berry

 What is the recommended dosage of Acai Berry?

-The clinically studied dose for Acai Berry is 100–200 g fresh pulp/day (the dose used in the Udani 2011 metabolic pilot was 200 g/day); 8–25 g freeze-dried powder; most supplements use 500–1,000 mg concentrated extract; muscle recovery study used 40 g/day dehydrated acai for 7 days.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 100–200 g fresh pulp/day (the dose used in the Udani 2011 metabolic pilot was 200 g/day); 8–25 g freeze-dried powder; most supplements use 500–1,000 mg concentrated extract; muscle recovery study used 40 g/day dehydrated acai for 7 days Always follow the product label and check with a healthcare provider for personal advice.